-

 Peripatetic Lessons (Speech & Drama and Musical Instruments)

-Speech and Drama: This is included in the curriculum for pupils from Reception until the end of Year 2.
-From Year 3 onwards, it is an extra-curricular lesson with an additional charge but we strongly recommend children continue with these lessons.
-Normally, all children in KS2 continue with Speech and Drama.
+Speech and Drama: This is included in the curriculum for all pupils.
+We also offer a dedicated Speech and Drama After School Club for children wishing to enter for Trinity exams.
 To find out more about the benefits of Speech and Drama and what our pupils do in these lessons, please click here.

 Musical Instruments: Music is included in the curriculum throughout school.
 Through our specialist teachers, children also have the opportunity to study a range of instruments in individual 30 minute music lessons.
 This includes, but is not limited to, piano, guitar, electric guitar, trumpet and flute.
 We recommend that children start learning a musical instrument from Year 1 or 2 - we find our Reception children are a little too young and do not yet have the finger strength or concentration levels.